CONFORMED TO THE IMAGE OF CHRIST

 God’s goal for us is that we might be conformed to the image of Jesus Christ so that Christ is the firstborn among many brothers.

-The second major goal I would like to mention is found in the third chapter of the Book of Philippians:
+The second major goal I would like to mention is found in Philippians chapter 3:

 I want to know Christ and the power of his resurrection and the fellowship of sharing in his sufferings, becoming like him in his death, and so, somehow, to attain to the resurrection from the dead.
 (Philippians 3:10,11)

 “To attain to the resurrection from the dead.”
 I used to stress that Paul was seeking to have a place in the first resurrection, the resurrection when Jesus next appears.
-However, as I consider the first goal, that of being conformed to the likeness of Christ, I wonder if both of these goals may be the same.
+However, as I consider the first goal, that of being conformed to the likeness of Christ, I wonder whether both of these goals are the same.